tlayne/tlayne.github.io/_posts/2014-08-17-the-evolution-of-design.md

 ####Something Forms

 Once again, like countless other times, my wife comes to the rescue.
 I sent her a picture of the design and asked how she felt about it.
 She danced around the truth for a few minutes trying to spare my feelings, and then she told me straight up, "It confuses me."
-I tried to defend my design and gave her a rough idea of what I was going for.
-She did concede that it looked like a chalk board, but we both agreed it needed some work.
+I tried to defend my design and give her a rough idea of what I was going for.
+She did concede that it looked like a chalkboard, but we both agreed it needed some work.
 She chatted me some ideas: sweet banner at the top, cool underline for social media, cool designed sides, and a sweet arrow.
 Then she sent me a post-it note.

 <p></p><div class="th"><img src="/images/lauren_postit.jpg" alt="Lauren's Post-it"></div><p></p>